gakshay198/python101/README.md

 # python101
 Learning python and documenting it.
-Learning it through "Learning Python The Hard Way".
+Learning it through "Learning Python3 The Hard Way".